-James Morris brings three decades of experience in patent prosecution, opinion, and counseling work in the electrical, electromechanical, computer, software, and optical arts to his practice.
-He works with companies and research institutions in the biomedical, medical device, and bioinformatics fields.
+James Morris brings three decades of experience in patent prosecution, opinion and counseling work in the electrical, electromechanical, computer, software and optical arts to his practice.
+He works with companies and research institutions in the biomedical, medical device and bioinformatics fields.
 He has experience in semiconductors, quantum computing and quantum information technologies, and telecommunications.
-He works in particular with technologies that lie at the intersection of life sciences and software, such as the application of big data analysis to disease diagnosis and treatment, algorithms for compound identification, and software for analysis and modeling of biological processes.
+In particular, he works with technologies that lie at the intersection of life sciences and software, such as the application of big data analysis to disease diagnosis and treatment, algorithms for compound identification, and software for analysis and modeling of biological processes.
 He represents a full spectrum of business entities including multinational companies, medium-size companies, non-profits and research institutions, and individual inventors.

 James regularly evaluates other competitors’ technologies and patent portfolios and advises clients on potential risks and opportunities.
 James also counsels clients with respect to strategic portfolio development and different types of intellectual property protection strategies.
 He has particular experience in semiconductors, memory, semiconductor manufacturing, MEMS, analog and digital circuits, optical switches, software, electromechanical systems and devices, and computer related inventions.